vpecanins/SpiceMonkey/README.md

 # Setup instructions

 In general:
+0. Open a terminal wherever you want and clone this Git repository.
 1. Install at least Python 3.13 or newer
 2. Install all the required Python libraries: `pip install -r requirements.txt`
 3. Run `python main.py` in your terminal to launch the GUI